13 Ways Dermatologists Change Up Their Skin Care for Spring and Summer

 The fountain-of-youth potion that promises to reduce fine lines and wrinkles, strengthen the skin barrier, and even out your skin tone is safe to use year-round but can make your skin more sun-sensitive.
 “This hypersensitivity has to do with the way retinol works on your skin,” explains Joel Schlessinger, MD, a dermatologist in Omaha, Nebraska.
 “Retinol boosts cell turnover, which means it eliminates dead skin cells and replaces it with new ones—and these healthy, new cells are more sensitive and prone to burning from the sun’s rays.”

 You can still use retinol during the spring and summer months, just try to apply at bedtime instead of in the morning.
 “If you do get irritated by retinol use, reduce the frequency to only one or two times a week,” suggests Dr. Shainhouse.
 “And be sure to wear enough sunscreen during the day and a wide-brimmed hat to reduce sun exposure on your face.”
-Check out the worst skincare advice dermatologists have heard.
+(Find out what experts are saying about bakuchiol, an alternative to retinol that’s gaining popularity.)

 They freshen up from the heat with mists